-50 Counters are unsaturated by default, e.g., a 4-bit counter with a value of 0xf that is incremented by 1 has the value 0x0.
+Counters are unsaturated by default, e.g., a 4-bit counter with a value of $0 \times f$ that is incremented by 1 has the value 0×0 .
 This is referred to as rolling over.
 The value of a increaturate saturating counter shall never exceed the increment saturation value and the value of a decreaturate saturating counter shall never be less than the decrement saturation value.
 By default, the increment saturation value is the maximum value that the counter can hold and the decrement saturation value is zero (0).
 Assigning a static or dynamic saturated value is similar to assigning increment/decrement values, see 9.8.1.

 Counters in SystemRDL may have an optional (static or dynamic) threshold value.
-The threshold property does not cap the value of a counter in the way saturate does; instead, threshold counters are inferred to contain an output which designates whether the counter's value exceeds the threshold.
-See also 9.8.1 .
-1 saturate and threshold counters may be used individually and specified in any order.
-5 Example 1 This shows counter saturation and thresholds.
-10 field counter_f { counter; }; counter_f count1[4]; // Define a 4 bit counter from 3 to 0 count1->incrsaturate=4'hf; // keeps the counter from counting past 4'hf 15 counter_f count2[3]; // Define a 3 bit counter from 6:4 count2->decrthreshold=3'h2; // provide assertion when count hits 2 15 counter_f count3[5]=0; // Defines a 5 bit counter from 11 to 7 count3->incrsaturate;// Implies 5'h1F by default count3->decrsaturate; // Implies 5'h00 by default count3->decrthreshold=5'h3; 20 field {} count4_sat[4] = 4'h2; // define a field to control the saturate value 25 counter_f count4[4]=0; // This counters saturate and threshold are both dynamic count4->incrthreshold = count4_thresh; count4->incrsaturate = count4_sat; 20 Besides assigning values or references to the saturate or threshold properties on the left-hand side of an assignment in SystemRDL, these properties can also be referenced on the right-hand side of an expression to indicate the threshold has been crossed or the counter has saturated.
+The threshold properties do not cap the value of a counter in the way saturate properties do; instead, threshold counters are inferred to contain an output which designates whether the counter's values meets or exceeds the threshold.
+See also 9.8.1.

+saturate and threshold counters may be used individually and specified in any order.

+This shows counter saturation and thresholds.

+''' field counter f { counter; }; counter f count1[4]; // Define a 4 bit counter from 3 down to 0 count1->incrsaturate=4'he; // keeps the counter from counting past 4'he counter f count2[3]; // Define a 3 bit counter from 6 down to 4 count2->decrthreshold=3'h2; // provide threshold indication when // count reaches 2 or lower counter f count3[5]=0; // Defines a 5 bit counter from 11 down to 7 count3->incrsaturate;// Implies 5'h1F by default count3->decrsaturate; // Implies 5'h00 by default count3->decrthreshold=5'h3; field {} count4 sat[4] = 4'ha; // define a field to control the saturate value // of another field field {} count4 thresh[4] =4'h2; counter f count4[4]=0; // This counters saturate and threshold are both dynamic count4->incrthreshold = count4 thresh; count4->incrsaturate = count4 sat; '''

+Besides assigning values or references to the saturate or threshold properties on the left-hand side of an assignment in SystemRDL, these properties can also be referenced on the right-hand side of an expression to indicate the threshold has been crossed or the counter has saturated.
 This is often useful for generating an interrupt indicating a specific condition has occurred.

-30 Example 2 35 This shows right-hand side usage of saturate and threshold . field {} count4_sat[4] = 4'h2; // define a field to control the saturate value 40 field {} count4_thresh[4] =4'ha; field {} is_at_threshold=0; field {} is_saturated=0; counter_f count4[4]=0; // This counters saturate and threshold are both dynamic count4->incrthreshold = count4_thresh; count4->incrsaturate = count4_sat; 45 // Single-bit result of threshold comparison assigned to is_at_threshold field is_at_threshold->next = count4->incrthreshold; is_saturated->next = count4->incrsaturate; 50 Counters can also use the properties underflow and overflow to indicate the counter has wrapped (either decrementing when 0 for decrsaturate or incrementing when all 1s for incrsaturate).
+This shows right-hand side usage of saturate and threshold.

+counters can also use the properties underflow and overflow to indicate the counter has wrapped (either decrementing when 0 for underflow or incrementing when all 1s for overflow).
 These are useful for many applications such as generating an interrupt based on a counter overflow/underflow.
-55